 Create an Easter Egg Hunt that everyone will enjoy.
 Follow our tips on creating a magical experience, keeping the hunt fair play and Chocolate alternatives that will please more than your sweet tooth.

-Victoria, BC–a city some call the “Barbados of Canada” due to its mild temperatures and low rainfall relative to the rest of BC and Canada–is a great city in which to raise a family.
-Because one of Victoria’s major industries is tourism, there are lots of great family-friendly attractions to take children to including the natural wonders of Vancouver Island which are practically at your doorstep.
-Whether you’re a resident or a tourist yourself, here are the top 12 Family Things To Do in Victoria (in no particular order):
+Victoria, BC is a city some call the “Barbados of Canada” due to its mild temperatures and low rainfall relative to the rest of BC and Canada.
+It’s also a great city in which to raise a family.
+Because one of Victoria’s major industries is tourism, there are lots of great family-friendly attractions for children, including the natural wonders of Vancouver Island which are practically at your doorstep.
+Whether you’re a resident or a tourist yourself, here are the top 12 Family Things To Do in Victoria:

 As a mom of four littles, I often have to navigate the kitchen with care.
 While we have a nice kitchen, it’s not quite big enough to handle 4 extra bodies that don’t yet know how to control themselves.
 Most of the help they offer comes in the form of dumping cups of flour or stirring the contents of a bowl for me, which is nice if you can let go of the mess that inevitably occurs.
 My 9 year old has been asking for a bit more of a lesson in the kitchen recently.
 She wants to learn how to make a few of her favorite meals on her own.
 Who am I to turn down such an opportunity?

 Halloween is my family’s favorite holiday.
 We go crazy decorating the outside of our house with pumpkins, screaming skeletons, witches and spiders.
 When we’re done. we love to curl up on the couch together and watch Halloween movies.

 Here’s a list (by age group) of some of our favorite Halloween movies.
 (All of them can be ordered through amazon.com.)